fbpx icon

 What is thermally-modified timber?

 Thermally modified timber is wood that has been heated in temperatures greater than 190 degrees Celsius to create changes in the wood at a cellular level.
-These structural and chemical changes improve the timber’s durability, stability and resistance to rot and termites.
+These structural and cellulose changes improve the timber’s durability, stability and resistance to rot and termites.

 The advantages of thermally modified timber